Siemens Gamesa: Post-merger

 In 2018, Siemens Gamesa won the wind turbine supply contract for the largest offshore wind farm in the world.
 It is a project of the Danish group Ørsted located in English waters, specifically 89 kilometers from the east of the coast, in which it will also carry out maintenance, and will install its SG 8.0-167 DD model turbines, with a total capacity of 1,386 MW.
 In the company's history, it is the largest project, ahead of Hornsea One (1,218 MW), also developed by Ørsted.

 In 2018, Taiwanese manufacturer Swancor began supplying wind turbine resin to Siemens Gamesa.

 In 2019, Siemens Gamesa agreed to purchase Senvion's European service fleet for €200 million ($222 million).
-On 18 May 2021, the CNMV suspended Siemens Gamesa from trading while it considered a delisting.
+On 18 May 2021, the CNMV suspended Siemens Gamesa shares from trading due to informations about a possible future delisting.
+The suspension was lifted a day later.

 In 2022, Siemens Gamesa began partnering with Taiwan-based green material producer Swancor Holding Co., and signed an agreement to install 3GW of offshore wind power in Taiwan.